rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/REASONS.md

 #### Use Google Public DNS

-Google's Public DNS has the lowest latency to your Pi-Hole, because it resolves completely within Google's internal private Premium Tier network.
+Of all DNS providers, Google's Public DNS servers have the lowest latency to your adblocker virtual machine, because the network requests are resolved completely within Google's internal private Premium Tier network.
 A round trip ping to Google's Public DNS from within Google's Cloud is 0.16ms, whereas a provider such as Cloudflare with direct peering to Google's network has a ping of 16ms.

 <img src="./images/logos/faq-cpu.svg" height="36" align="left">